MPender08/beyond-mean-curvature/README.md

 ```
 *   **What it does:** Crawls the individual `seed_<X>` directories, concatenates the results, and calculates paired differences (Targeted minus Random) for metrics like `Tail Efficiency Ratio` ($TER$) and `Tail Burden Concentration` ($TBC$).
 It outputs summary `.csv` files and diagnostic `.png` error-bar charts to `results/selective_tail/aggregated/`.

-### Step 3: Generate Manuscript Figures
+### Step 3: Generate Manuscript Figures 1-5
-To reproduce the exact figures used in the final manuscript, execute:
+To reproduce the figures used in the final manuscript, execute:

 ```bash
 python make_manuscript_figures.py